-In this case, the parent can have either sole legal custody or sole physical custody or both.
+In this case, the parent will have either sole legal custody or sole physical custody or both.
 Unless it is proven that a parent is unfit, there is a trend in the Family Courts to award custody in a manner that will give the non-custodial parent an opportunity to play a larger role in their child’s life.
 It is very rare in today’s society for a court to award sole legal custody.

-Even when the court orders sole physical custody, the non – custodial parent is able to enjoy ample visitation.
+Even when the court orders sole physical custody, the non-custodial parent is able to enjoy ample visitation.
 In sole physical custody, both parents share equally in any decisions made regarding the child’s needs.